 My interest in essential oils began with the discovery of Pinterest when I googled “eczema”.
 That lead to an ongoing journey through a vast world of information (some good, some bad, some potentially misleading).

 My first question as I surfed the net is how do you know what’s true and works and what’s rubbish and total misinformation?
-There are so many sites that are obviously biased depending on which company is being promoted, especially if they are selling oils themselves as a little side business.
+Many sites are obviously biased depending on which company is being promoted, especially if they are selling oils themselves as a little side business.
 The MLM distributor sites in particular are very similar in the information they present, so I can only assume they are presenting company marketing materials.
-What annoys me on Pinterest is that when you click on a photo that is supposedly sharing a recipe or information, you are instead directed to a page to sign up to be an MLM (multi-level marketing ) distributor or to a site that has nothing to do with the photo.
+What continues to annoy me on Pinterest is that when you click on a photo that is supposedly sharing a recipe or information, you are directed to a page to sign up to be an MLM (multi-level marketing ) distributor or to a site that has nothing to do with the photo.
 Very misleading, but a clever hook to get you to click on their site.

 Moving along in my quest for information, I like to read the comments in article/blog posts.
 Commenters usually have lots of positive feedback and often provide additional information that is very helpful.
 However, I also noticed that some people are very passionate about their oils and usage beliefs to the point of dismissing any other possibilities and rationalizing obvious inconsistencies and outright mistruths.
 Some of the comments are quite nasty and come off like personal attacks towards the authors which is totally uncalled for.
 This is very troubling and raises even more questions in my mind.
 Bias is obviously an issue in uncovering true facts.

-And finally, there are sites that are filled with recipes for a multitude of ailments that may or may not work.
-For example, lemon-peppermint liver flush instructions, cough drops, sore throat remedies, acid reflux/heartburn solutions, hangover relief cocktails, eye drops, and creams to help with scars, eczema, acne, aging, hormones, cancer etc. It almost seems too good to be true!
-There appears to be all kinds of people out there who believe these remedies work and have no hesitation in swallowing EOs daily and applying these oils on their bodies undiluted, in spite of the reports that people have been hurt by these practices.
-There must be a happy median where common sense prevails and the benefits of essential oils be utilized without harm and believing in false propaganda.
+Many people believe these remedies work and have no hesitation in swallowing EOs daily and applying them on their bodies undiluted.
+It doesn’t matter to them that there are reports that people have been hurt by these practices.
+There needs to be a happy median where common sense prevails and the benefits of essential oils be utilized without harm and believing in false propaganda.